michaelhyatt/cribl-k8s-otel-demo/ngrok/NGROK_SETUP.md

 helm repo add ngrok https://charts.ngrok.com
 ```

+## Create a Free Ngrok Account
+Start by creating a free account on Ngrok.
+This will allow you to access the necessary tools to expose your local server.

+## Set Up a Static Domain
+Once your account is set up, go to Cloud Edge > Domains in your Ngrok dashboard.
+Click on the + Create Domain button to create a new free static domain.
+Make sure to copy your new domain name for the next steps.

 ## Set your environment variables with your ngrok credentials.
 Replace [AUTHTOKEN] and [API_KEY] with your Authtoken and API key.
 * Auth token: https://dashboard.ngrok.com/get-started/your-authtoken